krstffr/meteor-instagram-fetcher/README.md

 }
 ```

-(You can sign up, create a client and obtain these values from the [Instagram Developers page](https://instagram.com/developer/).)
+You can sign up, create a client and obtain these values from the [Instagram Developers page](https://instagram.com/developer/).

+Don't forget to run the app using the settings file, for example using `meteor ---settings settings.json`.

 ### Basic usage